kenzoawa/tfcodeinp/README.md

  - userdata bash script for docker automated installtion on boot
  - attached the appropriate SG
  - automated provisioning into ALB

+Additionally an launch configuration and autoscaling can be added for increased high availability and fault tolerant infrastructure.